-50 4TH STREET STUDIO RESIDENCY by Collar Works in partnership with ChaShaMa
+50 4TH STREET STUDIO RESIDENCY by Collar Works

 The 50 4th Street Studio Residency is designed to provide emerging and underrepresented Capital Region artists with space and community to develop new work.
 Located in the former Union Bank in downtown Troy, NY, the urban studio residency program is open to the public and embeds artists in their community while providing them with no-cost studio space.
-Six artists will be selected for each 3-month residency session, during which they will have 24-hour access to large shared studio spaces with natural lighting in the heart of downtown Troy.
+Six artists will be selected for each 3-6 month residency sessions, during which they will have 24-hour access to large shared studio spaces with natural lighting in the heart of downtown Troy.

+Applications will be accepted on a rolling basis and will be reviewed as studios open.
 In exchange for free studio space, artists will be asked to welcome the public into the gallery space during open hours, as well as participate in potential public events such as open studios and Troy Night Out events.
 Each artist will be responsible for gallery sitting for 2.5 hours a week during their residency.

 Our goal is to provide space and access for all, regardless of differences of race, age, color, ethnicity, gender, sexual orientation, gender identity, gender expression, religion, national origin, migratory status, disability/abilities, political affiliation, veteran status and/or socioeconomic background.